crschnick/pdx_unlimiter/GUIDE.md

 ## Working with the raw savegame files

 When you import a savegame, its original savegame file is copied into the Pdx-Unlimiter storage.
-If you want to access that savegame file after importing it, you can still do so, since a savegame entry in the Pdx-Unlimiter behaves like a normal file in the sense that you can drag and drop it as you would do with a normal file.
+If you want to access that savegame file after importing it, you can easily do so, since a savegame entry in the Pdx-Unlimiter behaves like a normal file in the sense that you can drag and drop it as you would do with a normal file.
 So you can drag a savegame from the GUI outside the Pdx-Unlimiter window and drop it anywhere as a file.